excalith/excalith-start-page/.github/CONTRIBUTING.md

 > If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

 ### Feature Requests
+All feature requests must be discussed in [discussions](https://github.com/excalith/excalith-start-page/discussions/categories/ideas) first before being converted to an issue.
 Before suggesting an enhancement or feature request, please perform a [cursory search on discussions](https://github.com/excalith/excalith-start-page/discussions/categories/ideas) to see if the suggestion has already been submitted.

 - **User a clear descriptive title** for the suggestion
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why